ansible/ansible/docs/docsite/rst/modules_support.rst

 Community
 `````````

-These modules **are not** supported by Core Committers or by companies/partners associated to the module.
+These are built-in or third-party modules that **are not** supported by Core Committers or by companies/partners associated to the module.
 They are maintained by the community.

 They are still fully usable, but the response rate to issues is purely up to the community.
 Best effort support will be provided but is not covered under any support contracts.

-These modules are currently shipped with Ansible, but will most likely be shipped separately in the future.
+The built-in modules within this category are currently shipped with Ansible, but will most likely be shipped separately in the future.
+The third-party modules within this category are shipped separately.

 .. seealso::